Vrunal1000/gitapp/README.md

-# Dev A did changes
+# Dev A did changes in code